 You will then see a pop-up like this, where you can select the number of additional licenses you would like to purchase:

-This will open up a new window where you have three content types you can use.
+- This will open up a new window where you have five content types you can use.

 This method simplifies your content for different screen types, using bullet points and subheadings instead of long text.
 It won’t convert documents word-for-word but makes learning easier.